erikaheidi/blog/src/content/posts/freecad-heart-tutorial/index.md

 Repeat the same process for the right arc's center point.

-Now the sketch should be more stable, with only one degree of freedom remaining.
+Now the sketch should be fully constrained, but it's not finished yet: the wires are open.
+We'll close it next with the bottom part of the heart.

 ## Step 5: Create the Bottom Arc